 - Explore Mt.
 Hood National Forest

-- Hike God’s Thumb at the Oregon Coast
+- Summit God’s Thumb at the Oregon Coast

 - Visit Crater Lake National Park